 Sure, this isn’t a real HiFi audio solution for discerning and competitive gamers, but if you’re in the market for something in this price range, you know what to expect.
 This sits on the higher end of that.

-When you want cheap, but not cheap, consider the HyperX Cloud Alpha
+When you want cheap, but not that cheap, consider the HyperX Cloud Alpha

 HyperX Cloud AlphaFull Review

 This is a no-frills device for gamers who want something simple that gets the job done with aplomb.

 Sure, it doesn’t offer the breadth of features found in the premium space, but in the no-frills budget arena, it offers rock solid performance.